webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005.md

   - RDBMS: relational database. collection of structured data related to other data.
   - Primary Key: unique key to identify data row.
   - Foreign Key: when primary key is included as a column of another table.
 Used to relate two tables.
-  - EDRMS: electronic document and record management system.
+  - EDM/ERM: electronic document and record management.
 Manages access, create and delete of data.
+Signing.
   - CMS: content management system. create website without technical knowledge.
 - **Decision Trees**
   - Visual representations of possible choices and their consequences, helping to make informed decisions in complex situations.